epoupon/lms/README.md

 The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map).</br>
 Please note this engine:
 - may require some significant computation time on very large datasets
 - makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
-Therefore your music must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work properly
+Therefore your music must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work properly (otherwise, only tag-based recommendations are provided)

 ## Subsonic API
 For now, the API version implemented is 1.12.0 and has been tested on Android using the official application, Ultrasonic and DSub.